calgo-lab/calibration-guided-gated-pruning/README.md

 ## Running Experiments

-The experiments are organized as notebook-based pipelines, with one notebook per dataset and method.
+The experiments are organized as notebook-based pipelines.
+Each notebook contains the end-to-end workflow for model setup, training, pruning, fine-tuning, and evaluation.

-### Main method
+### Main Method

 #### WRN-28-10 on CIFAR-10
 Run: